Upstatement/skela-wp-theme/README.md

 2. Install [Ups Dock](https://github.com/upstatement/ups-dock) by following the installation steps in the [README](https://github.com/upstatement/ups-dock#installation)

-## 🗂 Project Setup

-### Clone the repository

-This repository is _just_ for your WordPress theme.
-The WordPress installation itself lives elsewhere.

-If you are using [Ups Dock](https://github.com/upstatement/ups-dock), you can clone this repository to anywhere on your local machine (i.e. your `/Sites/`/ folder).

-If you are using another local development solution, or if you're a madman and are cloning this directly to a live server, it might live in the `/wp-content/themes` directory.

-### Plugin activation

-If you would like to use the [Advanced Custom Fields (ACF)](https://www.advancedcustomfields.com/) and [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) plugins, use the following steps:

-1. Purchase license keys from [ACF](https://www.advancedcustomfields.com/pro/#pricing-table) and [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/pricing/)

-2. In `composer.json`, search and replace `ACF_KEY` and `WP_MIGRATE_KEY` with the respective license keys

-_**NOTE:** If opting out of one or both of these plugins, **remove** the desired entries from the `repositories` and `require` sections in `composer.json`_

 ## 🛠 Installation

 1. Ensure [NVM](https://github.com/creationix/nvm) and [NPM](https://www.npmjs.com/) are installed globally.